harmsm/PyCmdMessenger/README.md

-#CmdMessenger
+#PyCmdMessenger

+Python class for communication with an arduino using the CmdMessenger serial communication library.
+It allows simple sending and recieving of commands, getting all commands resident in the serial output buffer at once, and using a listener on its own thread to recieve messages as they come in and append them to a recieved messages list.

-Library for communication with an arduino using the CmdMessenger serial communication library.
-This library requires the baud rate and separators match between the CmdMessenger class instance and the arduino sketch.
+This class requires the baud rate and separators match between the PyCmdMessenger class instance and the arduino sketch.
 The library also assumes the serial data are binary strings, and that each command send by the arduino has a \r\n line-ending.

 ##Example code